jbostoen/itop-jb-report-generator/readme.md

 Feature: report generator.
 Quickly add detailed reports to different classes (detail view and list view).

 ⚠ Needs some tweaking to make it work in other environments!
-The PDF export is unliktely to work on a typical web host unless you have more control over the server as it depends on Puppeteer.
+The PDF export is unlikely to work on a typical web host provider; unless you have more control over the server as it depends on Puppeteer.

+This extension is offered for free, pull requests are appreciated.
+Since many organizations require their own reports, there are no default reports included.
+Get in touch for support or to get some reports developed for your organization.

 ## Requirements